Backtrader Alpaca: Build Algo Trading Strategies with Python

 | Historical Backtesting | Tests your strategy against old market data. | Seeing how your idea would have performed in the past. |

-| Paper Trading | Runs your strategy with live market data, but uses pretend money. | Practicing and tuning your strategy in real-market conditions without any risk. |
+| Paper Trading | Runs your strategy with live market data, using pretend money. | Practicing in real-market conditions without financial risk. |

-| Live Trading | Executes your strategy for real, using actual capital in your account. | When you're confident and ready to go. |
+| Live Trading | Executes your strategy for real, with actual capital. | When you've validated the strategy and are ready to deploy. |

 Getting Started with Backtrader and Alpaca